jemmings-git/pyrite_analysis/README.md

 `xdd_binned_results_strat_only.csv` - the results of text mining as presented on Figures 1C-1D

 `redox_zones.txt` - anoxic temporal stages A-E derived from interpretation of the text mining outputs

+`pyrite_refs.txt` - list of refences in the xDD library containing at least one mention of framboidal, nodular, concretionary or undifferentiated pyrite matched to a (meta)sedimentary rock in the Macrostrat database.
+This is an expanded version of the reference list contained in the Supplementary Materials.